rishabhkesarwanii/hackathon_api/README.md

 * DRF tokens track their creation time, but have no inbuilt mechanism for tokens expiring.
 Knox tokens can have an expiry configured in the app settings (default is 10 hours.)

+### WhiteNoise

+With a couple of lines of config WhiteNoise allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3 or any other external service.
+(Especially useful on Heroku, OpenShift and other PaaS providers.)

+### Validators
+Python Data Validation for Humans™.
+Python has all kinds of validation tools, but every one of them requires defining a schema.
+A simple validation library where validating a simple value does not require defining a form or a schema

 ## API Reference